Published by Carl Hedinger. Last Updated on September 27, 2023.

 2.6 Miles Round Trip | Difficulty: Moderate

-Crabtree Falls is a waterfall that we’ve been visiting long before we knew about the other Black Mountains hikes and what else could be found further in Yancey County.
+Crabtree Falls is a waterfall that we’ve been visiting long before we knew about the other hikes near Black Mountains NC and what else could be found further in Yancey County.
 The trailhead is right off the Blue Ridge Parkway (MP 339), and it takes about 1.6 miles to reach the falls.

 You can return the way you came, though we recommend the shorter, steeper route back.
 However, when you see this amazing 70-foot waterfall in person, you won’t be thinking about going anywhere for a while!